T. B. Ferguson Home519 North Weigle Avenue

 T. B. Ferguson Home

-T.B.
-Ferguson was born in 1857 near Des Moines, Iowa.
+Thomas Benton Ferguson was born in 1857 near Des Moines, Iowa.
 Although he was trained to be a teacher and a Methodist minister, Ferguson began writing occasional articles for a local newspaper and became interested in journalism.
-After the 1892 land run, Ferguson brought his family to Watonga, Oklahoma, where he established the Watonga Republican.
-He remained the publisher of this newspaper until his death in 1921.
+After the 1892 land run, Ferguson brought his family to Watonga, Oklahoma Territory, where he established the Watonga Republican.
+He remained the publisher of the newspaper until his death in 1921.

 This property is managed by the Friends of T. B. Ferguson Home.